-For current costs of Emmaus Bible College's distance learning courses, please review tuition information at www.emmaus.edu/global-campus-tuition-fees.
+For current costs of Emmaus Bible College's Global Campus Courses (online), please review tuition information at www.global.emmaus.edu/tuition-fees.

 Payment Due Date

 Payment for tuition is due no later than the first day of class.
 Failure to pay balance in full may result in being unenrolled from the course.
 Any account adjustments during the term (e.g., less financial aid) that increases financial responsibility must be immediately addressed by the student.